 Whole House Surge Protectors

 The whole-house suppressors that we install are hard-wired to your electrical panel.
 This process requires a licensed electrician.
 Make sure your whole-house system is rated to stop a 40,000-amp surge.
-Other features to look for include thermal fuses and an alarm that makes you aware when a device has taken a hit.
+Other features include thermal fuses and an alarm that makes you aware when a device has taken a hit.